rumashie/CSCI-499/README.md

 - Bergen Bartolomeo

 ## Tests
+- Unit test functions for app.py Chatbot.py GoogleCalendar.py and Spotify.py are in the appropriate test file.
+These tests can run by using python -m unittest test_spotify.py substituting the name with whatever file you want to test
+- test_app.py
+- test_chatbot.py
+- test_google_calendar.py
+- test_spotify.py

 - Frontend responsive and reactive on major desktop / mobile display sizes correctly.
 Tested with multiple user agents such firefox, chrome, and safari.
 - Tested react components and they all render.
 - Tested DB with large amount of user logins.